“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

-When you're a die-hard Disney fan, age simply doesn't matter: Disney offers something for people of all ages to appreciate and enjoy.
-Because of this, it's no surprise that every year, kids and adults across the nation dress up as Disney characters inspired by their favorite movies.
+When you're a die-hard Disney movie fan, age simply doesn't matter: Disney offers something for people of all ages to appreciate and enjoy.
+Inspired by their favorite movies and Disney+ shows, it's no surprise that every year, kids and adults across the nation dress up as Disney characters for Halloween inspired by their favorite movies.

 To help you embrace your adoration for Disney, below are some brilliant Disney-inspired Halloween costumes that anyone can pull off, even at the last minute.
 Bonus: Most of what's needed for these DIY costumes is probably already hanging in your closet.
-And, if you're looking to coordinate with a friend, scroll to find iconic Disney duo couple costumes!
+And, if you're looking to coordinate your costume with a friend or partner, scroll on to find iconic Disney duo couple costumes!

 1. Mary Poppins & Bert